Mikael Tørset Johnsen

-Mikael Tørset Johnsen (born 4 July 2000) is a Norwegian footballer who plays as a midfielder for Serie B side Venezia.
+Mikael Tørset Johnsen (born 4 July 2000) is a Norwegian footballer who plays as a midfielder for Ranheim.

 Career

 Mikael Tørset Johnsen joined Rosenborg in 2015 from Tiller.
 After impressing during the pre-season matches, he became a regular in the matchday squad and made his debut for Rosenborg on 28 April 2019 in a league match against Molde, coming on as a substitute after 73 minutes.
 In May he signed a new two-year contract with the club, making him a permanent part of the first team squad.

 On 28 August 2020, Johnsen joined Feyenoord U21 on loan for the first half of the season.
 The loan was later extended for the remainder of the 2020–2021 season.
 On 26 January 2021, Johnsen joined FC Dordrecht on loan for the rest of the season.

 On 26 February 2022, Johnsen signed with Italian club Venezia throughout the 2023–24 season and was immediately loaned to Oakland Roots in the USL Championship until December 2022.
+Johnsen's contract with Venezia was terminated by mutual consent on 23 August 2023.

+On 11 September 2023, Johnsen signed with Stjørdals-Blink in the Norwegian third tier.